 Paying the ransom incentivizes attackers to continue using ransomware.
 Even if you get your data back, giving into demands only encourages further attacks on other organizations or even a repeat attack on your own.
 For example, the UK’s National Cyber Security Centre (NCSC) wrote about an attack on one company that paid £6.5 million pounds to recover their data.
 Since the decryptor did restore their files, the company didn’t investigate the origin point of the breach or its attack path.
 Less than two weeks later, the very same threat actor used the exact mechanism and ransomware as before to attack them again.

 Further, paying the ransom encourages threat actors to increase their future ransom demands.
-In fact, according to the 2021 Cyber Threat Report, the average ransom payment in the first quarter of 2019 was $12,762, while the average payment in the fourth quarter of 2020 was $154,108.
+In fact, according to the 2023 Cyber Threat Report, the average ransom payment in the second quarter of 2021 was $136,571, while the average payment in the fourth quarter of 2022 was $404,644.

 3. Ransomware Attacks are Increasing and Evolving.